Auckland68/Data-Analysis/README.md

 This repository contains:

-* Other data analysis projects completed for personal interest
+* Data analysis projects completed for personal interest
 * Data analysis projects completed as part of the Data Analyst Bootcamp Course (Cambridge Spark)
+* Data analysis final project for Code First Girls Course

 Note: Data Analysis is also included as an essential part of machine learning and deep learning models and as such is also included under the other repositories in this portfolio